photo of leon santen with green trees in the background. white person in their mid 20s warmly smiling.

 Writing an introduction is tricky, considering that I used to identify with the words holistic engineer & designer.
 This desire has influenced my journey, digging deep into the interconnectedness of disciplines needed when pursuing climate justice work, especially needed when working in a niche technical field.
 I hope to shift the narrative around engineering & design.

-In an abstract yet concrete sense, I am interwoven web of relations characterized by co-creating connection in a largely fragmented world.
+In an abstract yet concrete sense, I am an interwoven web of relations, characterized by co-creating connection in a largely fragmented world.
 Sometimes, this looks like environmental science research or renewable energy engineering to reduce extractive patterns.
 Other times, this means zooming out to understand complex systemic patterns and centering and engaging with communities most effected by climate change to redefine power relations for ecological justice.

 My work is driven by a commitment to integrating joy, indigenous & ecological wisdom, engineering, social science, and activism to re-create innovative, regenerative systems.